chaoss/wg-evolution/CONTRIBUTING.md

   <img src="https://user-images.githubusercontent.com/31214064/55411911-194c8500-5584-11e9-8b56-c8f94b6fa213.png" width="300">
 </p>

 - Then, whenever you perform a commit on github, the line `Signed-off-by: Your Name <Youremail>` will automatically appear in the commit description while making changes to a file as shown in the example below.
+A commit message can be added to the lines above the auto-generated sign-off.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/31214064/55412140-7ea07600-5584-11e9-8200-52cf068253ee.png" width="500">
 </p>